Chia Seed Jam Recipe With Frozen Fruit

 So far I’ve shared strawberry and raspberry chia jam recipes and today I’m sharing a chia seed jam recipe using frozen instead of fresh fruit.
 So, you can enjoy homemade sugar free jam no matter the fruit season.

-How To Make Chia Seed Jam
+How To Make Chia Jam With Frozen Fruit

 Frozen fruit for chia seed jam

-Making chia seed jam is easy.
+Making homemade chia seed jam is easy.
 You simply need to slowly soften the frozen fruit.
 This will take longer than using fresh fruit – especially if your freezer is like mine and freezes produce extra frozen/hard!

 You don’t need to add any water or other liquid to help is soften.
 Just be patient and very quickly some of the fruit will start releasing liquid and becoming mashable.